polarbeargo/Security-Engineer-Nanodegree-Program-Vulnerable-Web-Application/README.md

 ### There is a XSS vulnerability in the profile section

-- Go to the XSS Section
+- Go to the profile section.
-- Next I check to see if Direct Chat was exploitable to XSS
+- Next I check to see if direct chat was exploitable to XSS.
-- Using the following XSS I was able to inject a javascript alert in Direct Chat
+- Using the following XSS I was able to inject a javascript alert in direct chat
- `“<script>alert(1)</script>”.`
+ `“<script>alert(1)</script>”`

 ![][image17]
 ![][image18]